sharkwouter/vita-love/README.md

 ## Changes

 Some changes were made to the CMakeLists.txt to make sure enet and lua-sockets are not being included.
 Networking support is an issue for later.
 Some additional libraries have also been added for linking.
+Instead of the included physfs, the system on is used, but version 3+ is probably needed, which has not been ported to Vita yet.

 An instance of posix_memalign being used has been replaced as well.

-src/modules/image/magpie lines 315, 376 and 377 have types which don't match
+src/modules/image/magpie lines 315, 376 and 377 had types which didn't match when using std::max.